22F-DATA-413-613/NBA-Players-Salary-Prediction/README.md

 • Deployed 3 different regression models and the best model has 43% of the variability observed in the target variable seasonal salary is explained with R (broom, lbutils, fastDummies, car, lattice).

-The project is to find the most influential factors that can determine a NBA players expected contract salary.
+The project is to find the most influential factors that can determine a NBA players expected contract salary. <br />

-The final model was compared with two other different multiple regression models.
+The final model was compared with two other different multiple regression models. <br />
 For further details please view 615-final-group-project-ppt.